 Choosing a professional mediator for civil cases can be a force multiplier.
 The process of selecting a civil mediator requires diligence and your undivided attention during the research process, as this is someone who is going to represent you for a particular need or service.
 There are many factors to consider when working with a professional mediator.
 When doing research, you need to ensure that this person has received the necessary qualifications and case experience, in order to accurately represent you.
-Here at Schuering Mediation, we understand the impact of having a professional on your side during these civil cases.
+Here at Schuering Mediation, mediation services in IL are available far and wide as I will travel for your case.
+We understand the impact of having a professional on your side during these civil cases.
 Let’s take a closer look at the qualities of a professional mediator and how it can increase the rates of success for your civil cases.

 The Importance of Certification in Mediation Services